 After you’ve applied the stain, it’s important to give it time to dry completely.
 This process can take anywhere from a few hours to a few days, depending on the stain you’re using.
 Once the stain is dry, you can enjoy your beautiful, well-protected deck for years.

-What Kind of Weather Conditions are Ideal for Deck Staining?
+What Kind of Weather Conditions is Ideal for Deck Staining?

 The best time to stain your deck is when the weather is not too hot and not too cold.
 If it is too hot, the stain will dry too quickly and not absorb the wood.
 If it is too cold, the stain will not dry and will be difficult to apply evenly.